mikboy018/NightAtTheMuseum/README.md

 I have planned for the Game Industry scene (3E).
 I did notice one bug... if I re-enter a room, the artifact re-appears.
 Slowly re-working throught the logic, I realized it wise to keep all master variables with master logic.
 I also made it so that you only have to grab an artifact once.
 After all of this, I made a copies of the Movies scene, as it made a great baseline for the rest of the scenes.
-Now, I just need videos, and to drop in the new artifacts.
+Now, I just need to add some text.

 Blueprint taken from: https://commons.wikimedia.org/wiki/File:Joy_Oil_gas_station_blueprints.jpg Movie Camera taken from: https://free3d.com/3d-model/film-camera-39825.html